LorbusChris/fedora-iot-config/README.md

-# atomic
+# ostree

-Atomic compose configs for Fedora IoT
+This is the repo for the ostree compose configs for Fedora IoT.